 - A growth: One that’s gotten bigger and looks pearly, transparent, tan, brown, black or multicolored.

 - A mole, birthmark, or brown spot: One that’s gotten bigger, thicker, or has changed color or texture.
 Or, one that’s bigger than a pencil eraser.

 - A spot or sore: One that continuously itches, hurts, scabs or bleeds.
 Or, one that doesn’t heal within 3 weeks.

 If a skin condition covers more than 10% of your body, you notice one of the changes listed above, or have fever, muscle pain, or trouble swallowing, see a dermatologist right away.4 If skin cancer runs in your family, you may want to regularly see a dermatologist once a year or every six months to stay ahead of the game.

 Who should I see if I’m concerned about my skin?

-For most of the common conditions mentioned in this article, you can likely start with a visit to your primary care provider (the doctor or provider you might see for your yearly exam).
-He or she can examine your skin and decide whether or not you should see a dermatologist.4 Be sure to mention any symptoms related to your skin condition.
+For most of the common conditions, you can likely start with a visit to your primary care provider (the doctor or provider you might see for your yearly exam).
+They can examine your skin and decide whether or not you should see a dermatologist.4 Be sure to mention any symptoms related to your skin condition.
 And if you’ve got concerns or a family history that’s important to note, speak up.
-Your doctor is there to help ease your worries —and any burning, itching, swelling, or discomfort you might also have.
+Your doctor is there to help ease your worries — and any burning, itching, swelling or skin discomfort you might also have.